Rowan Spicer Jr 1851-1914 > Carroll Hutson “Hut” Spicer 1888-1968

-Hut married 15 year old Iva Cleo Barton (1902-1919) in 1918, and she gave birth to their daughter Cleo Spicer (1919-1970) on July 30 1919.
+Hut married 15 year old Iva Cleo Barton (1902-1919) in late 1918, and she gave birth to their daughter Cleo Spicer (1919-1970) on July 30 1919.
 Iva died the next day from childbirth complications, and is buried in White Church Cemetery in Merkel, west of Abilene.
 Cleo was raised by her Barton grandparents, married 3 times, and finished her life in Puerto Rico.

 Hut married 16 year old Ollie Lee Johnson (1903-1982) on May 1 1919 in Montague County, using the false name Charles Henry Spicher (with the same initials as Carroll Hutson Spicer).
 He deserted her when she was pregant, and she gave birth to their son Marland Spicher (1920-1999) on January 19 1920 in Gibtown, northwest of Fort Worth.
 Over the next year, Hut came by to see Ollie a couple of times, and then vanished for good.

 Hut married 15 year old Velma Belle Raney (1909-1999) in 1923 in Wichita Falls.
 Their first child was a daughter Jackie Waldeen (1924-2006), and the birth certificate lists the father’s name as John Luther Spicher … the same J. L. initials that he used in Kansas, and the same Spicher that he used with Ollie Johnson.